GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

    --set gateways.istio-ilbgateway.enabled=true > istio.yaml
 ```

 *Optional* - Open `istio.yaml` and search the file for `istio-ilbgateway`.
 You will find a Kubernetes Service, `istio-ilbgateway`, that is Service type=LoadBalancer, but has the annotation: `cloud.google.com/load-balancer-type: "internal"`.
 This means that rather than provisioning an external [Network Load Balancer](https://cloud.google.com/load-balancing/docs/network/) for Istio's ILB gateway, GKE will create an [Internal Load Balancer](https://cloud.google.com/load-balancing/docs/internal/) instead.
 [See the GCP docs](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#create) for more information.

 Also note that the Istio ILB Gateway has [more customization options](https://istio.io/docs/reference/config/installation-options/#gateways-options) on install that we aren't using here, that would be useful for production use cases-- for example, autoscaling options, Memory and CPU allocations, and custom cert paths.

-Install Istio on the cluster:
+**1. Install Istio on the cluster:**
 ```
 kubectl apply -f istio.yaml
 ```